-Liver cancer may be treated using one or more methods: surgery, chemotherapy, loco-regional therapy, percutaneous ethanol injection and even liver transplantation.
+Liver cancer may be treated using one or more methods: surgery, loco-regional therapy, different types of drug therapy, and even liver transplantation.

-Chemotherapy uses drugs to kill cancer cells or to prevent them from reproducing.
+- Chemotherapy: Using drugs to kill cancer cells or stop them from reproducing.
 Chemotherapy may be systemic (pills or injections that travel through the entire body).

 - Targeted therapy: Using drugs that zero in on the cancer genes or tissue.
 Targeted therapy is different than chemotherapy.